-Happy Valley and Farthing Downs is a wonderful rural place to walk in Coulsdon, just half an hours drive from Tooting.
+Happy Valley and Farthing Downs are two adjacent beautiful rural places to walkand explore in Coulsdon, just half an hours drive from Tooting.

 There are a number of different routes you can take depending on your preferred terrain.
 The chalk paths can be a little slippy during the winter months but I enjoy a bit more of a challenging walk and actively seek out the climbs off the main path.